HugoBlox/theme-research-group/content/authors/Current/Wanjie WU/_index.md

 ---
 # Display name
-title: Yiming  FU
+title: Wanjie  WU

 # Username (this should match the folder name)
 authors:
-  - Yiming FU
+  - WU, Wanjie

 # Is this the primary user of the site?
 superuser: false

 # Role/position

-role: Department of Electronic and Computer Engineering
+role: "E-mail: wwuas@connect.ust.hk"

 _build:
   render: never